CBZ-D-velop/Ansible-Role-Labocbz-Install-GitLab-Runner/README.md

 * You have to provide an access token to the role and an URL for GitLab
 * TLS verification can be removed, so you can use your GitLab instance on premise

+### 2023-09-28: Registration

+* Registration is done by command
+* No config.toml because GitLab have changed their process

 ## Authors

 * Lord Robin Crombez